 Both liquid and solid coconut oil can be used as massage oil.
 If you are using the oil in solid form, it will quickly melt between your hands.

 You might have noticed that some coconut products are made from fractionated coconut oil.
 This type of coconut oil has had the Lauric acid removed which maintains it always liquid, no matter the temperature.
 While this can be practical for products that need to stay liquid, I personally prefer regular virgin coconut oil.

 Lauric acid has so many health benefits that I wouldn’t want to miss out on – it’s the essential part of coconut oil.

 Fractionated coconut oil needs to be processed, which often happens chemically.
 Any processing alters the natural quality of the oil.
 If you decide to use fractionated coconut oil, make sure you buy a good quality one that is produced in the most natural way.

 For a full body massage you’ll need about a tablespoon of coconut oil, depending on your personal preference.

 You can start out with half a teaspoon of coconut oil and add more while massaging.

-Optional: mix in some essential oils.
+Optional: upgrade your coconut oil massage oil by mixing in some essential oils.
 Here are some commonly used essential oils and their properties:

 Bergamot: relaxing, uplifting